 They thrive better in much cooler regions in zone 10.
 During the winter, store them in cooler areas that are free from frost.

-Elephant Ear Colocasia plants are grown in gardens primarily because of its foliage.
-It has large leaves that are green, “black and purple in color.
+Elephant Ear Colocasia plants are grown in gardens primarily because of their foliage.
+It has large green leaves, “black and purple in color.
 Colocasia can be grown indoors as a houseplant during the winter.

-The Black Beauty, one of the Colocasia varieties, is the least expensive and has broad black-maroon leaves.
+The Black elephant ears are one of the new Colocasia varieties with broad black-maroon leaves.

 For those who prefer plants for foliage that gives the garden the tropical experience, there’s a better variety that offers good foliage called taro.

 These airy plants bloom flowers that are sphere-shaped.
 However, they are late and high summer bloomers and might keep you waiting before they appear.

 They are commonly called nodding onions and are perennial.
 Their blooms have charming-shaped heads that weave in the summer.

 Check out the other ornamental onions (alliums) with magnificent blooms!

 They are known to attract various species of bees.
 They can appear in pink or white shades and are edible and ornamental.

 It is commonly known as the Gayfeather; sounds a little bit funny, but it blooms gorgeous flower stalks that attract a lot of bees and butterflies.